-- Player may slide to save a ball from going out of play or to attempt a shot on goal, providing no defenders are close - Player may NOT slide tackle AT the ball - Player may NOT slide tackle AT an opponent - Player may slide IN FRONT of the ball and into its intended path in order to block a shot or pass. - Whether or not a player makes contact with an opponent while performing a slide tackle, a free kick is awarded.
+- Player may NOT slide tackle AT the ball - Player may NOT slide tackle AT an opponent - Player may slide IN FRONT of the ball and into its intended path in order to block a shot or pass. - Player may slide to save a ball from going out of play or to attempt a shot on goal only if no defenders are close - Whether or not a player makes contact with an opponent while performing a slide tackle, a free kick is awarded at the spot of the offense.
 (Caution if reckless.
 Send-off if excessive)